 The best time to ask a reader to subscribe is at the end of a post.
 It’s easy to add a button or sentence asking a user to subscribe in a panel at the end of a post and tell them where to go to subscribe.

 If you are one of the many bloggers using Feedburner to manage your RSS feed, there’s a good chance you’ve chosen to display your feed numbers using their FeedCount chicklet.
 Ever wonder if you could free your feed count from the confines of that tiny graphic and let those numbers bound free, to be styled however you might please with the magic of CSS?
 Well, folks, you can!

 Allowing Comment on a post is a great way to extend a stay of the casual visitor into a regular visitor, this will engage theme in the discussion.
 A Blog designer can help readers to get involve in the discussion by using the following ways:

 • Make It Easy to Comment

 Commenting must be very easy.
-At the end of the post the comment area should be very prominent and clear so the user knows where to go and what to do.
-It is good idea to allow comment without signup process but should be requested to provide name, email and web address of readers blog.
+At the end of the post, the comment area should be very prominent and clear so the user knows where to go and what to do.
+It is a good idea to allow comment without sign-up process but should be requested to provide name, email and web address of readers blog.

 • Show Recent Comments

-To show resent comments on blog’s homepage or in the sidebar is a good way to get casual visitors involved in a discussion.
-It also gives the user more incentive to comment as there is more emphasis on discussion on the blog.
+To show recent comments on blog’s homepage or in the sidebar is a good way to get casual visitors involved in a discussion.
+It also gives the user more incentive to comment as there is more emphasis on the discussion on the blog.

 • Include Comment Subscriptions